SrMich/NAFTRAC-ETF/README.md

 <img src = "https://github.com/SrMich/NAFTRAC-ETF/blob/master/Images/RMSE.png" width="250">

-The second is adjusted R-square.
-In simple Linear Regression, we use R-square to get the percentage of variation that can be explained by a model.
-We found that by adding more predictors the askew is always increasing but the accurracy is even worse.
-To compensate the effects of numbers predictors, we have adjusted R-square, which measures percentage of variation of a response that is explained by the model.
+Adjusted R-square, which measures percentage of variation of a response that is explained by the model.
 We compared to R^2 and RMSE between train and test and we check whether they are different dramatically.
 If so, this called overfitting.
 We compute R-squared and RMSE in our model.